Stay on top of health conditions like sleep apnea with Apple Watch.

-Knowing your sleeping respiratory rate can help you keep tabs on health conditions such as COVID-19, asthma, or sleep apnea, and help you gauge when to seek medical attention if necessary.
+Knowing what your breathing rate while sleeping is can help you keep tabs on health conditions such as asthma and sleep apnea.
+It can also help you gauge when to seek medical attention if necessary.
 Fortunately, Apple Watch offers an effortless method to track this and other health information in a private and secure way.
 We'll show you how.

 - Track your breathing if you have concerns about your respiratory health, including while sleeping.